Swatto86/QuickConnect/docs/Chapter_22_Host_Status_and_Application_Management.md

 ///
 /// # Security Note
 /// This is a destructive operation and should require user confirmation.
-/// The secret keyboard shortcut Ctrl+Shift+Alt+R triggers this.
+/// In QuickConnect, the UI binds the secret keyboard shortcut Ctrl+Shift+Alt+R
+/// in each window (frontend keydown listener) and then invokes this command.
 #[tauri::command]
 pub async fn reset_application(app_handle: tauri::AppHandle) -> Result<String, String> {
     use crate::adapters::{CredentialManager, WindowsCredentialManager};